Martial music: Bugle calls

 The bugle call is a short tune announcing scheduled and certain non-scheduled events on a military installation, battlefield, or ship.
 These short music pieces are played from an instrument called the bugle, it has been used by militaries as means of communication.
 This instrument can be heard from afar and in very noisy environments (during battle).
 It is a very effective way of giving orders and communicating.
 Although no longer required by armies for communicating, these music pieces are still played for tradition and during ceremonies.
 Well-known bugle calls include "Taps", "The Last Post", and "Reveille", and also El Degüello.

 Ruffles and flourishes

 Ruffles and flourishes are fanfares for ceremonial music for distinguished people or groups.
 Ruffles are typically played on drums, and flourishes are played on bugles.
-Commissioned officers receive one ruffle and flourish, major generals get two, lieutenant generals three, and four-star generals and the President receive four.

-They are commonly played in the United States.

 Recorded music

-The Vietnam war produced a hit song in 1966, "Ballad of the Green Berets" which has a martial rhythm.
+The Vietnam War produced a hit song in 1966, "Ballad of the Green Berets" which has a martial rhythm.
 Curtis Mayfield's 1963 hit "Amen" also features a marching rhythm, as does the US Top 40 hit, "Burning Bridges" by The Mike Curb Congregation (1971).
 In Vietnam and in particular in the Second Gulf War and in Afghanistan, recorded music (often featuring rap music) has been used by some soldiers as they travel, prepare for and engage in battle.
-Performers such as Eminem have written songs with specific reference to the current wars including "Bagpipes From Baghdad", and Mark Knopfler, whose Brothers in Arms (song) was written during the Falklands War (1982).
-Also see: "Soundtrack to War".
+Performers such as Eminem have written songs with specific reference to the current wars including "Bagpipes From Baghdad", and Mark Knopfler, whose "Brothers in Arms" was written during the Falklands War (1982).
+Also see: Soundtrack to War.